AFZL95/Grape_Graph/Readme.md

 ![grape_graph logo](https://github.com/AFZL95/Grape_Graph/blob/master/img/gg.jpg)

-## what does this repository have?
+## What does this repository have?

-first things first, abstract implementation of graph structure
+first things first, abstract implementation of graph structure.

 it's "graph.py" which implement the graph abstract type and two way of storing data in it: